Updated October 2022

 This means helpdesk support jobs are expected to grow over the coming years, and there is currently strong demand for trained professionals in this field.
 This is excellent news for computing support program grads looking to land their first helpdesk positions.

 What kind of salary can you expect to earn, just starting out in this role?
-The Job Bank pegs starting helpdesk salaries at approximately $30,000 per year.
-The median salary for analysts in Montreal is about $45,000/year, and at the highest range of the pay scale, Montreal helpdesk analysts are making around $68,000/year (data gathered by Statistics Canada in September, 2017).
+The Job Bank pegs starting helpdesk salaries in Montreal at approximately $39,000 per year.
+The median salary is about $58,000, and at the highest range of the pay scale, Montreal helpdesk analysts are making around $83,000.

-Interested in learning more about careers in computer support?
-Ready to take the next step, and find a trustworthy computer technician college in Montreal?
+Ready to take the next step and find a trustworthy computer technician college in Montreal?